emahuni/em-async-events/README.md

 ```

 ## Author
-Emmanuel Mahuni, changed a lot of things in the package to make even more awesome.
+Emmanuel Mahuni, changed a lot of things in the package to make it even more awesome.

 #### Attribution
 This package was adopted from https://github.com/p1pchenk0/vue-handy-subscriptions 's idea, just had to make it another package as it departs a lot from the original.